daniehuuu/daniehuuu.github.io/README.md

  - [ ] Drawing the minimun cut.
  - [ ] Handle the graph as a data structure
  - [ ] Follow the colorset procedure of the "bosquejo"
- - [ ] User manual input integrity.
+ - [ ] User manual input integrity: there is a bug while finding the trayectoria this leads to bug if there is duplicated node labels.